Klaital/CloudMoogle/README.md

 Windows environment yet, so I strongly recommend installing Cygwin and using RVM to install ruby version 2.0 or greater (that's what I tested with).

-So, on your analysis server, start the Analyzer daemon:
+So, on your analysis server, start the Analyzer daemon.
+Since the Agent is decoupled from the Parser via Amazon Simple Queue Service, you can actually run this on any machine with internet access, such as an EC2 instance.
+If there's demand for it, I could incorporate automatically using an EC2 micro instance for the Agent into the Manager.

     ruby lib/AnalysisAgent.rb

+Or you can use this script to kill the old agent process and restart, if, for example, you've just pulled the latest source version from Github.

+    ruby bin/restart

 Once again, I've only tested this on linux, but it should run in Cygwin just fine if you want to keep all this on your local FFXI box.
 Alternatively, spin up an EC2 micro instance